 Getting a kitten is one of the most exciting things that can happen in life.
-However, if you already have a resident kitty at home, there are some necessary steps to take in order to ensure that both cats live harmoniously.
+However, if you already have a resident kitty at home, there are some necessary steps to introducing your new kitten in order to ensure that both cats live harmoniously.

 Here are five steps to follow when it comes to introducing your new kitten to your resident cat.

 1. Set Up a Safe Room for your New Kitten

 It is not advisable to bring your kitten home and immediately introduce it to your resident kitty.
 Rather, you want to have a safe room ready to go.

 A safe room is a room like a bedroom that preferably has a bathroom attached to it.
 The kitten should be placed in that room with its toys, bed, litter box and food.
 Ideally, it would be a bedroom where your resident cat doesn’t sleep every night and also one where your kitten can get used to a human in the house.

 The safe room allows your kitten to get used the sounds and smells of your home, and allows your resident kitty to get used to the smells of a new kitten without the threat of it.
 You want to keep the kitten in the safe room for 1-2 weeks.
 During those 1-2 weeks the kitten will stop smelling like the shelter or breeder it came from and will rather start smelling like your home, which is less threatening to your resident cat.
 It will also allow for the kitten to be cleared health wise to make sure s/he is not bringing home any diseases to your resident kitty.